xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:breadcrumb  href="{{ link('my_page') }}">{{ phrase('my_page_name') }}</xf:breadcrumb>
 ```
-The breadcrumb tag takes the following arguments:
+The breadcrumb tag takes the following attributes:

 -   `href` - The link to set for the final element in the breadcrumb.